...

 6. Surface Finishing Operations

 Parts created through different CNC machinings require a smooth finish for end use.
-This is why manufacturers employ machined or bead blasting to get a high-quality finished product.
+This is why CNC machining manufacturers employ machined or bead blasting to get a high-quality finished product.
 These operations often require consumables and expert personnel to carry out.
 Therefore, they add extra time to machining, impacting the overall CNC machining price.

 Try Prolean Now!